Stiivi/brewery/doc/node_reference.rst

    * - attribute
      - description
-   * - function
-     - Predicate function.
-Should be a callable object.
-   * - fields
+   * - condition
-     - List of field names to be passed to the function.
+     - Callable or a string with python expression that will evaluate to a boolean value
    * - discard
-     - flag whether the selection is discarded or included
+     - flag whether the records matching condition are discarded or included
-   * - kwargs
-     - Keyword arguments passed to the predicate function

 .. _SetSelectNode: